Learning How to Draw Your Handgun Quickly is Important.

 Here are some tips to help you out on this journey you're about to embark on.

 A micro drill is that same thing but broken down to be done in different steps.
-The thing you want to avoid with something like drawing your weapon is building bad muscle memory.
-In other words, you don't want to practice your draw incorrectly over and over because you'll then do it wrong when the time to defend yourself comes.
+The thing you want to avoid with something like drawing your weapon is building poor technique.
+In other words, you don't want to practice your draw incorrectly over and over.
+Many well-intentioned people think they will just keep practicing over and over until they get it right.
+The bad technique won't magically turn into a good technique through repetition.
+What you could be doing is teaching yourself a sub-standard method that you will have to ‘unlearn' in order to become more efficient, faster, or more consistent.
+Many use the word ‘training scar' to describe this process.

 Instead, breaking the task of drawing your gun down into smaller steps, like clearing your garment and gripping your gun over and over until you can get it right is key.